ORNL-QCI/ExaTENSOR/README.md

        m) PATH_CUTT: If you chose to use cuTT, provide the path to it.

 RUN: An example script run.sh shows how to run ExaTENSOR for a test case (Qforce.x)
      implemented in QFORCE/main.F90.
-In general, at least 3 MPI processes are needed in order to run ExaTENSOR.
-The test configuration actually utilizes 8 MPI processes, each process running at least 5 OpenMP threads.
+In general, at least 4 MPI processes are needed in order to run ExaTENSOR.
+The test configuration utilizes >=4 MPI processes, each process running at least 5 OpenMP threads.
 This MPI test can still be run on a single node via oversubscription of CPU cores.
 Environment variables to set:
      a) QF_PATH: Path to the ExaTENSOR root directory.
-     b) QF_NUM_PROCS: Number of MPI processes, must be 8 for this test.
+     b) QF_NUM_PROCS: Number of MPI processes, must be greater or equal to 4 for this test.
      c) QF_PROCS_PER_NODE: Number of MPI processes per node.
      d) QF_CORES_PER_PROC: Number of CPU cores per MPI process.
 In case you have less CPU cores than the number of MPI processes, specify the minimum of 1.
-     e) QF_NUM_THREADS: Number of threads per MPI process.
-Must be at least 8.
+     e) QF_NUM_THREADS: Number of threads per MPI process (set to 8).
      f) QF_GPUS_PER_PROCESS: Number of exclusive NVIDIA GPUs per MPI process.
-     At the bottom of run.sh, pick or specify your MPI execution command for Qforce.x.
+     At the bottom of run.sh, pick or specify your MPI execution command for Qforce.x, taking into account the number of MPI processes per node, oversubscription, etc.